MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 ms.custom: bap-template
 ---

-# Troubleshooting in Visual Studio Code directly from the web client
+# Troubleshoot in Visual Studio Code directly from the web client

 With [!INCLUDE [prod_short](includes/prod_short.md)] 2023 release wave 2, you can open a new Visual Studio Code session directly from the web client for a specific customer production or sandbox environment.
 This enables performing troubleshooting, such as debugging, inspecting variables, setting breakpoints and viewing source code.